 Toward the end of his life, Samson was enticed by Delilah, had his hair cut, and he lost his God-given strength.
 As a result, he was captured, had his eyes put out, and he became a Philistine slave and showpiece.
 During celebrations of his capture in a temple of the god Dagon, Samson was led by a young boy between two central support pillars of the temple.
 After praying for strength, he forced the pillars apart, causing the temple to crash down, killing the reveling Philistines.

 Samson personally killed thousands of Philistines over the course of many various struggles.
-One theory is that Samson was the inspiration for the legendary Greek strongman Hercules (both killed a lion with their bare hands, both met their demise with a lover, etc).
+One theory is that Samson was the inspiration for the legendary Greek strongman Hercules (both killed a lion with their bare hands, both met their demise with a lover, etc.).
 Could the Greek legend have been passed down through the Philistines’ Greek/Aegean descendants, or perhaps through Samson’s seafaring Danite tribe?
 (Judges 5:17).

-Our next mention of the Philistines in biblical history is during the time of a young Samuel (1 Samuel 4-7).
-The Philistines fielded a large army against the Israelites, and slaughtered about 34,000 of them in a stunning victory (verses 3, 10).
+Our next mention of the Philistines in biblical history is during the time of a young Samuel.
+The Philistines fielded a large army against the Israelites, and slaughtered about 34,000 of them in a stunning victory (1 Samuel 4:3, 10).
 What was even more stunning was that they captured the ark of the covenant, bringing it back to Philistine territory as a war trophy.
 However, this led to a world of trouble for the Philistines.
 Placing it before their god Dagon resulted in the idol being found prostrated before the ark the next morning.
 Setting Dagon back upright, the priests found him on the ground smashed in pieces the following morning.
 Furthermore, a deadly plague struck throughout the Philistine land wherever the ark was transported.
 Finally, the ark was returned to the Israelites.
 The Philistines tried soon after to conquer the Israelites again, but their army was wiped out during a ferocious thunderstorm (2 Samuel 7:10).
 Several battles later ensued under the reign of King Saul.

 David and Goliath